-Medical Humanities – the ‘Fribourg model’
+Our teaching - the 'Fribourg model'

 Our teaching program in Medical Humanities is unique in Europe: it has been exclusively designed for medical students, and it is obligatory for anyone studying medicine in Fribourg.
 It runs for the whole period of both BA and MA: beginning with bi-lingual, interactive BA classes it culminates in the possibility of writing a Master Thesis in Medical Humanities.
 The program consists of courses in both the humanities and social sciences, all bearing on medicine: ethics, history, anthropology, literary studies, economics and law.
 These courses develop perspectives on medical practice and medicine in general - thereby remaining close to medical reality since a large proportion of the teaching team is double-qualified as both humanists and physicians.
 Furthermore, many courses are co-taught with clinicians.
 This double perspective is fundamental to the doctor’s role: medicine is not merely scientific knowledge combined with clinical skills, but primarily interaction between human individuals.
 As a result, doctors must be cognitively and emotionally competent in many different roles, as codified by the Swiss Catalogue of Teaching Aims (Lernzielkatalog (SLCO): communicators, managers, colleagues, technical operators, medical experts, scientists and pastoral companions.
 These roles are hugely demanding: doctors must be flexible, self-critical and have a profound understanding of how the complex space “medicine” works and how it has developed.